ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 Lastly, $\alpha$ can be set to a range of values or to decrease linearly between two values.
 This is effectively allowing large changes in the parameters toward the beginning of the iterations, and decreasing the change of parameters as training continues.
 Due to the likelihood that the parameters must change a great deal to obtain the global minimum, this approach makes sense and works in practice {SOURCE}.
 # 2&nbsp;&nbsp;&nbsp;&nbsp;Intro to Doc2Vec

 Word2Vec generates embeddings at a word-level.
 However, this is not useful if one wishes to compare, say, the abstracts of different academic articles.
 For this reason Doc2Vec was introduced by {SOURCE}.
-Doc2Vec generates embeddings for each document, $d_i \in \mathbb{R}^k$.
+Doc2Vec generates embeddings for each document, $d_i \in \mathbb{R}^s$.
 What is considered a document is completely up to the researcher.
 In our case we consider each of the case opinions from SCOTUS to be a different document.
 Doc2Vec is almost identical to Word2Vec, with a few modifications.
 In fact, word embeddings are also generated as part of training a Doc2Vec model.

 ## 2.1    Distributed Bag of Words version of Paragraph Vector (PV-DBOW)